-Student:

-Because no one has experimented with the tongue, there is no such area also.
+Student: Because no one has experimented with it and there is no such area also where it happens.

-It is not possible for anyone to show particular area it looks; this area speaks all the languages of the world.
-But children living in that area does not speak all the languages of the world get this.
-Therefore, it is still not be falsifiable, okay.
-And on the other hand, we do see that if a child is growing after in areas like Delhi, the child easily speaks Hindi, Punjabi, and let us say, if you look at more specific areas of Delhi.

-Certain places like Green Park speak Bangla.
-So a child growing up in Green park will easily acquire Hindi, Punjabi, Bangla and if the child also interacts with English, they will acquire English.
-So whatever is the language is around, the child has absolutely no difficulty in acquiring such languages.
-Therefore, the role of immediate society is very significant for what the child acquires.
+Professor: It is not possible for anyone to show a particular area, that looks this area speaks all the languages of the world but children living in that area do not speak all the languages of the world, get this.
+Therefore, this will not be falsifiable and however, on the other hand, we do see that if a child is growing up in areas like Delhi, the child easily speaks Hindi, Punjabi and let us say if you look at more specific areas of Delhi, certain places like green park speaks Bangla.
+So, a child growing up in green park will easily acquire Hindi, Punjabi, Bangla and if the child also interacts with English, they will acquire English.

-And again I want to underline and draw your attention to the fact that children do not acquire Tamil, Telugu, Hindi, and Punjabi.
-At least they do not know that they are acquiring Tamil, Telugu, Hindi, Punjabi, they are acquiring the language that is spoken to them, okay.
-And therefore they speak whatever this week, alright good.
+So, whatever language is around, the child has absolutely no difficulty in acquiring such languages.
+Therefore, the role of immediate society is very significant for what the child acquires and again I want to underline and draw your attention to the fact that children do not acquire Tamil, Telugu, Hindi, Punjabi, or at least they do not know that they are acquiring Tamil, Telugu, Hindi, Punjabi they are acquiring the language that is spoken to them.
+And therefore, they speak whatever they speak, all right, good.

-Another important aspect of that acquisition is I think we briefly underlined this thing last time when we were discussing this that it is not very, the input is not very sophisticated.
-Do you understand this, when we say input is not sophisticated?
-That is, input is not really very clear.
-Input is not sufficient, okay.
-This is what we mean when we say input is Fussy and limited in its quality and quantity both, it is really not clear.
+Another important aspect of that acquisition is, I think we briefly underlined this thing last time when we were discussing this that the input is not very sophisticated, you understand this when we say the input is not sophisticated, that is input is not really very clear, input is not sufficient, which is, this is what we mean when we say the input is fuzzy and limited in its quality and quantity both, it is really not clear.
+However, when the child starts speaking something it is perfectly grammatical and infinite.

-However, when the child starts speaking something, it is perfectly grammatical and infinite.
-I am going to send you a paper on this particular aspect and I would like you to take a look at it.
-It is a easy reading by Ray Jackendoff, which takes you to several steps of language acquisition and how child and how child, how a child incrementally starts developing language.

-There is a claim in that paper it is part of a book which is about biological foundation of language.
-In them at, in the timeframe of 18 months to 24, a total strength of vocabulary among children grows from 70 to 100 words to 10,000.
-70 to 100 at the at the age of let us say 17 or 18 months.
-By the end of 24 or it is, there is no hard and fast line of 24, 25, 26, the amount is approximately 10,000.
+I am going to send you a paper on this particular aspect and I would like you to take a look at it, it is an easy reading by Ray Jackendoff which takes you through several steps of language acquisition and how a child incrementally starts developing language.
+There is a claim in that paper it is part of a book which is about the biological foundation of language.
+In the time frame of 18 months to 24, the total strength of vocabulary among children grows from 70 to 100 words to 10000, 70 to 100 at the age of let us say 17 or 18 months.
+By the end of 24 or there is no hard and fast line of 24, 25, 26 the amount is approximately 10,000.
 Does this not sound surprising?
-So that he brings as evidence that the output through different stages and when we move to a particular stage really becomes infinite.
-And then it keeps growing and growing to the extent that we do not even know how much we know, how many things we know about language.
-And then when a child starts speaking, we continue, continue and never stop, that is the meaning of infinite.

-Grammatical simply means, what is the meaning of grammatical here?
-Can someone say?

-Can someone tell?
-What is the meaning of the word grammatical that you in general understand?
+So, and that he brings as a piece of evidence that the output through different stages and when we move to a particular stage really becomes infinite and then it keeps growing and growing to the extent that we do not even know how much we know, how many things we know about language and then when a child starts speaking, we continue, and never stop, that is the meaning of infinite.
+Grammatical simply means, what is the meaning of grammatical here, can someone say, can someone tell, what is the meaning of the word grammatical that you in general understand?
 Anybody?

-Student:

-Proper structure for sentences.
+Student: Proper structure for sentences.